tarantool/cartridge-cli/README.rst

 The following options (``[flags]``) are supported:

-* ``--spec`` is the path to rockspec to use for current build.
-Should be in lowercase.
+* ``--spec`` is the path to rockspec to use for the current build.
+  *Note*, that rockspec file name should be in lowercase.

 .. // Please, update the doc in cli/commands on updating this section